As Slow as Possible: Background

 Musicians and philosophers discussed Cage's instruction to play "as slow as possible" at a conference in 1997, because a properly maintained pipe organ could sound indefinitely.
-The John Cage Organ Foundation Halberstadt decided to play the piece for 639 years, to mark the time between the first documented permanent organ installation in Halberstadt Cathedral, in 1361, and the proposed start date of 2000.
-The Foundation sells plaques commemorating the years through 2640 to fund the performance.
+The John Cage Organ Foundation Halberstadt decided to play the piece for 639 years, to mark the time between the first documented permanent organ installation in Halberstadt Cathedral, circa 1361, and the originally proposed start date of 2000.
+Because of a lack of money, the date was postponed by one year.
+The chord changes of the first part which ends in 2072 were calculated by Christoph Bossert and Rainer O. Neugebauer.
+Until August 2021 the Foundation sold plaques commemorating the years through 2640 to fund the performance.

 The instrument

 An organ was built specifically for the performance.
 It is in the church's right transept, with the bellows in the left transept.

-Acrylic glass encases it to reduce the volume.
+In 2011, the organ was encased in acrylic glass to reduce the volume, likely due to potential noise complaints.

 Performance

-The Halberstadt performance started on September 5, 2001, with a rest lasting until February 5, 2003, when the first chord played.
+The Halberstadt performance started on September 5, 2001, with a rest lasting until February 5, 2003, when the first pipes played.
 Sandbags depress the organ's pedals to maintain the notes.
-Two more organ pipes were added alongside the four already installed and the tone became more complex at 15:33 local time.
+On July 5, 2008, two more organ pipes were added alongside the four already installed and the tone became more complex at 15:33 local time.
 The bellows provide a constant supply of air to keep the pipes playing.
-On July 5, 2012 two more organ pipes were taken out, and two were in the organ.
-The note changed on September 5, 2020.
-The performance is scheduled to end on September 5, 2640.
+On July 5, 2012, two more organ pipes were taken out, and two were in the organ.
+The note last changed on February 5, 2024.
+The performance is scheduled to end on September 4, 2640.